emmjaykay/reddit-faqizer/README.md

 Are actually the same question?
 Fortunately, I have a solution!

 This is a simple prototype to find the duplicate questions in a reddit AMA.
-It's goal is to make question-answering easier for interviewees by
+It's goal is to make AMAs run a little smoother by

- * saving time from having to answer questions over and over again,
+ * saving interviewees time and frustration from having to answer the same questions over and over again,
  * as well as for the Reddit AMA audience who can have more of their questions answered.

 #### How it works